ggstuart/web-application-development/content/core-concepts/box-model/index.md

 ### Preventing margin overflow

-A common way to prevent this is to set the parent *overflow* property to *auto*.
+A modern way to prevent this overflow is to set the *display* property of the parent element to *flow-root*.
+> This creates a new *formatting context*, a top-level container for a new hierarchy.
 In which case, the parent element will increase in size to contain the top/bottom margins of all its children.

 ```css {hl_lines="12-15"}
 * {
     outline: 0.5px solid black;